kholoudsamy97/portScanner/README.md

 connect], send a mail and block the IP [Block using iptc module from iptables].

-3)Sniff the incoming traffic, and check the source IP, it doesn't match the interface subnet that is sniffing the traffic, an alert is generated.
+3) Sniff the incoming traffic, and check the source IP, it doesn't match the interface subnet that is sniffing the traffic, an alert is generated.